 - 1. A review of the event in your own words.
 (DO NOT PLAGIARIZE) what was "it" about.
 Prove that you did the extra credit, so be sure this paragraph is substantial. - 2.
-How it relates to class. terms/concepts that relate to class (2 or more) and give examples to show you can correlate. - 3.
-What it tells you about that culture what did you learn - 4.
+How it relates to class. terms/concepts that relate to class (2 or more) and give examples to show you can correlate. support the terms, you can't just throw them in - 3.
+What it tells you about that minority group or minority person what did you learn - 4.
 Your personal reflections what did you think about "it?"